tatsujb/installFAFscript/README.md

 5. curl

 really?
-I mean it's handy any only 395kilobytes, ok then...
+I mean it's handy and only 395kilobytes. ok then...
 ```
 sudo apt remove curl
 ```